groffless/groffless.github.io/README.md

 ### Frequently Asked Questions
 -------------

-1. "Why is Markdown better than a word processor?"
+__Question:__ "Why is Markdown better than a word processor?"

 Markdown is better than a word processor because it is more basic than your average word processor that has tons of features which most likely will require you to take your hands of the keyboard to use your mouse.
 You can just type whatever you need to without having to go up and manually select a size for a title or the type of font you use.
-Otherwise you are losing precious time that you could be using to write.
+Otherwise you are losing precious time that you instead could be using to write.

-2. "Why is my resume not showing up?"
+__Question:__ "Why is my resume not showing up?"

 It is possible that your GitHub Pages static website is still being generated.
 Sometimes it takes time for GitHub Pages to update.
 In the meantime go do something else while waiting for it to update.
 It could also be possible that GitHub is down for maintenance or some other reason meaning you will have to come back to it later.
+Check the __Actions__ tab found under the repository to check on the process.
+GitHub Pages also looks for a file name such as README.md or index.md so try to check if you have written a correct file name.

 ### More Resources